kyungjae-lee/engineers-notebook/cpp-programming/inheritance.md

 * Class destructors are invoked in the reverse order as constructors
 * The derived part of the derived class MUST be destroyed BEFORE the base class destructor is invoked
-* When a derived object is destroyed
+* When a derived object is destroyed, destructors are invoked in the following order:
   1. Derived class destructor executes
   2. Base class destructor executes
   3. Each destructor should free resources allocated in it's own constructors